ouziel-slama/mhinprotocol/docs/protocol.typ

   ```
 ]

-With `max_zero_count` equal to the number of zeros which start the best transaction and `zero_count` the number of zeros which start the transaction for which we calculate the reward.
+Where `max_zero_count` is the leading zero count of the best transaction in the block, and `zero_count` is the leading zero count of the transaction being evaluated.

 *Note:* Coinbase transactions are not eligible for ZELD rewards.

 = ZELD distribution

-ZELDs earned with a transaction starting with 6 or more zeros are distributed to UTXOs.
-The distribution is carried out as follows:

-- If there is a single non-OP_RETURN UTXO it receives the entire reward.

-- If there are two or more non-OP_RETURN UTXOs, the reward is distributed to all UTXOs, except the last one, in proportion to the value of each UTXO

-- The calculations being made only with integers, the possible remainder of the division is distributed to the first non-OP_RETURN UTXO.

-For example, if a transaction earning 256 ZELD contains 4 outputs with 500, 500, 500 and 2000 Satoshis respectively, the first output receives 86 ZELD of the reward, the second and third 85 ZELD.
+Throughout this document, *first non-OP_RETURN output* refers to the lowest-index output in the transaction that is not an OP_RETURN.

+ZELD rewards earned by mining always attach to the first non-OP_RETURN output.

 = Moving ZELD

-When UTXOs with attached ZELDs are spent, the ZELDs are distributed to the new UTXOs in the transaction.
-There are two methods for distributing ZELDs when moving them:

-== Method 1: Automatic Proportional Distribution
+== Method 1: Automatic Distribution

-By default, distribution is done in exactly the same way as rewards - proportionally based on the Bitcoin values of the output UTXOs, excluding the last output if there are multiple outputs.
+When spending UTXOs that hold ZELD, all ZELD is transferred to the first non-OP_RETURN output by default.

 == Method 2: Custom Distribution via OP_RETURN